 A study of the guiding principles of administration and leadership of the church, focusing on practical matters and their solutions.
 The machinery of church organization, committees, and other matters pertaining to pastoral leadership are surveyed.
-(Prerequisites: COMM320 and PMIN350)

-PMIN499 1-2 units
+PMIN499.
+Special Studies (1-2)